ShubhamPawar-3333/Full-Stack-ToDo-List-App/README.md

    - Requirements are documented in `docs/requirements.md`.
    - Architecture is documented in `docs/architecture.md`.
    - Development environment setup is documented in `docs/dev-environment.md`.
+   - CI/CD pipeline plan is documented in `docs/ci-cd-pipeline.md`.

 ## Contribution Guidelines
 - **Branching Strategy**: